milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ## Install Helm Chart for Milvus

-Helm is a Kubernetes package manager that can help you deploy Milvus quickly.
+Helm is a K8s package manager that can help you deploy Milvus quickly.

 1. Add Milvus Helm repository.